 You can paint pretty much any decor accent piece – picture frames, clocks, mirrors, lamps, jars, bottles, tile – the list goes on.
-Or if you’re swapping out decor in a bedroom or living room, paint a dresser, nightstand, TV cabinet, desk, coffee table, bookshelf, chair, even a fireplace.
+Or if you’re swapping out decor in a bedroom or living room, paint a dresser, nightstand, TV stand, desk, coffee table, bookshelf, chair, even a fireplace.
 It’s amazing what a coat of paint can do to an old piece.
-(Click any of the green links in this paragraph to see easy DIY tutorials for any of those painting projects.)
+(Click the green links in this paragraph to see easy DIY tutorials for any of those painting projects.)

 And think of it this way.
 If for some reason you don’t like the new paint color (hey sometimes it happens), you didn’t like the piece anyway, so just get rid of it.
 I painted an old metal vase the other day, and honestly I just still didn’t like it, so I tossed it.
 No big loss.